knqyf263/pet/README.md

   snippetdirs = ["/path/to/some/snippets/", "/more/snippets/"]
 ...
 ```
- If `snippetfile` setting is omitted, new snippets will be added in a seperate file to the first directory.
+ If `snippetfile` setting is omitted, new snippets will be added in a separate file to the first directory.
 The generated filename is time based.

 Snippet files in `snippetdirs` will not be added to Gist or GitLab.
 You've to do version control manually.